seamus-finn/seamus-finn.github.io/_projects/2026-Nutcracker.md

 The distance from the pin to the nut was defined as \(x_1\), while the distance from the pin to the applied user force was defined as \(x_1 + x_2\).
 Using the required nut-cracking force and the maximum applied user force.
 Taking the moment about the pin would allow me to find the two values of x_1 and x_2 such that it would balance the forces sufficiently.
 The handle length was selected so that the applied force could generate enough moment to crack the nut.
 With these lengths found I used the results to create the diagram below.

-This geometry produced a usable design because the user only needed to apply 500 N at each handle while maintaining a 1 cm nut gap.
+This geometry produced a usable design because the user only needed to apply 500 N at each handle while accommodating a nut with a 1 cm radius.

 ![Nutcracker geometry diagram]({{ "/assets/images/nutcracker_diagram_1.png" | relative_url }}){: .project-image }